 Start Trading with Orient Futures Singapore

-Being an Overseas Intermediary of Shanghai International Energy Exchange (INE), Dalian Commodity Exchange (DCE), and Zhengzhou Commodity Exchange (ZCE), when foreign clients participate in internationalised futures contracts in these Chinese markets with us, they have direct access to trading, clearing, and settlement.
-Our parent company, Shanghai Orient Futures, is the largest broker in terms of aggregated volume across the five regulated exchanges in China.
+As an Overseas Intermediary of the Shanghai International Energy Exchange (INE), Dalian Commodity Exchange (DCE), and Zhengzhou Commodity Exchange (ZCE), Orient Futures Singapore provides direct access to trading, clearing, and settlement for internationalised futures contracts in China.
+Our parent company, Shanghai Orient Futures, is the largest broker by aggregated trading volume across China’s five regulated exchanges.

-Orient Futures Singapore also currently holds memberships at the Singapore Exchange (SGX), Asia Pacific Exchange (APEX), and ICE Futures Singapore (ICE SG).
-Starting August 2023, corporate clients can also gain access to the B3 Exchange through us, opening additional trading avenues.
+Beyond China market access, Orient Futures Singapore is also a member of the Singapore Exchange (SGX), Asia Pacific Exchange (APEX), and ICE Futures Singapore (IFSG).
+Corporate clients can additionally trade on the B3 Exchange through us, further expanding their global trading opportunities.

 Expect streamlined processes and an easy-to-use interface designed for minimal latency, accompanied by our team’s round-the-clock availability on trading days to provide assistance for all your trading needs.